mateuszjarzyna/mateuszjarzyna.github.io/content/posts/how-to-test-time-improve-code-quality-pt-1/index.md

     }
 ```

-During the test, we generated the token and verified the email that was sent to a user.
+During the test, we've generated the token and verified the email that was sent to a user.
 We can assert the token, but we cannot assert the validity time.
 I mean, we can check if it’s not null and if it is in the future, but there is no easy way to assert the value.
 The value should be `Instant.now().minus(few, MILLISECONDS)`, but we don’t know the exact value, only approximately, with few milliseconds' epsilon.
 Maybe we can unit test the `restPassword` method?
 Let’s see what we can do.

 ```java